Changing Your Baby’s Nappy

 - Use long firm strokes.

-- Do not place any pressure on the abdomen.
+- Do not place any pressure on their tummy.

-- Use a lotion such as sorbolene, or a cold pressed almond oil.
-These are beneficial to your baby’s skin and are easily absorbed.
+- Use a lotion such as sorbolene, or a cold pressed almond or olive oil.
+These can be beneficial to a young baby’s skin and are easily absorbed.

 For more information on Infant Massage visit:

-Learning how your newborn will settle and sleep is a tricky time for you and your baby.
-You may feel your life is consumed by how much sleep you and your baby are having, this is normal.
+Learning how your newborn will settle and sleep could be a challenging time for you and your baby.
+Sometimes you may feel preoccupied by how much sleep you are both getting.
+This is a normal experience for most mothers and their babies.

 For tips on sleep and settling see baby sleep.